Nicolas Duvauchelle

 Nicolas Duvauchelle (born 27 March 1980) is a French actor, perhaps best known for his role as Theo in three seasons of the crime drama Braquo.

 Career

 Duvauchelle starred in numerous films including Lightweight, À tout de suite and Le Grand Meaulnes.
 He has worked with Béatrice Dalle on films such as Trouble Every Day and Inside.

 Personal life

-Duvauchelle has three children: daughters Bonnie (with ex-partner Ludivine Sagnier) and Romy (with Laura Isaaz, a journalist and sister of actress Alice Isaaz), and son Andrea (with model Anouchka Alsif).
+Duvauchelle has three children: daughters Bonnie (with ex-partner Ludivine Sagnier) who appeared as Véra as a child in Les Bien-aimés, and Romy (with Laura Isaaz, a journalist and sister of actress Alice Isaaz), and son Andrea (with model Anouchka Alsif).